Ancient, open, cavern & semi-open

 Geological formations of cenotes

-Because of their age, these cenotes are usually open to the surface, bigger in diameter, looking like lakes with high walls in the middle of the Mayan jungle.
+Due to their age, these types of cenotes are usually open to the surface, bigger in diameter, looking like lakes with high walls in the middle of the Maya jungle.
 Wilderness grows not only around it, it even flourishes in the middle of the water creating small patches that you can explore while swimming.
-Oftentimes, these cenotes are the habitat for an extensive and diverse flora and fauna such as fish, frogs, and birds, including the toh bird, guide of the jungle explorers.
-These cenotes are also the ideal playground to enjoy and have fun, such as sliding down a zipline and doing an amazing splash-landing.
+Oftentimes, these cenotes are the habitat for an extensive and diverse flora and fauna such as fish, frogs and birds, including the toh bird, considered a guide to jungle explorers.
+These cenotes are also the ideal playground to enjoy and have fun, such as sliding down a zip-line and doing an amazing splash-landing.

 Regardless of their shape or size, cenotes are important because of the legends and history they sustain.
 A visit to a cenote means not only connecting with nature but obtaining respect for its cultural and symbolic meaning.
 For the Maya, cenotes were sacred and they often offered tributes in gratitude for the abundance of water.
 The cenotes are life; a life that lies in the richness of its cultural context.
 Respect their history and the cenote itself will restore the natural beauty, giving us the opportunity to find inside of ourselves the same magic it keeps.